San Fairy Ann has established itself as an Audax friendly club through the events we promote and the attitude of our

 Our club Audax trophy is keenly contested with a different winner in each of the first 3 years.
 We have club riders entering many of the local events as well as those further afield and overseas, such as the iconic London Edinburgh London and Paris Brest Paris.

 Each year we organise ten events in Kent from 50km to 300km on four dates.
-In 2020 the first three have been cancelled because of Covid-19 though we still hope to run the October one if it is permitted and safe:
+In 2020 these have been cancelled because of Covid-19 though we expect to run them all in 2021:

 29 March Man of Kent

 19 July Medway Marvellous

 In addition, in the month of May each year, (except 2020 when it was cancelled because of Covid-19) the Club hosts a very popular Sportive in aid of Kent, Surrey and Sussex Air Ambulance.
 Click HERE for more details.